Top microwave brands for 2020

-In 2017, we surveyed thousands of Which? members about their microwaves to find out which brands impress when you get them home, turning out perfectly cooked food for years to come.
+In 2019, we surveyed thousands of Which? members about their microwaves to find out which brands impress when you get them home, and which will last the longest.

-- Average test score - how good each brand's microwaves are overall, based on models tested between May 2013 and May 2017.
+- Average test score - how good each brand's microwaves are overall, based on all models tested.

 - How reliable it is - we ask owners to tell us about any problems they’ve had with their microwave, and use this data to assess how likely or otherwise each brand's microwave is to let you down.